rudynicolop/FFPL-fork/README.md

 CoqIDE should have been installed together with Coq if you followed our instructions.
 On Linux and macOS, you can run `coqide` from the [Coq shell][coq-shell].
-On Windows, CoqIDE appears in the start menu.
+On Windows, "CoqIDE" appears in the start menu.

 Launch CoqIDE, and open the first file: `theories/coq_warmup/part1.v`.
 Press the toolbar button with an arrow that points to a horizontal line ("run to end") -- all the text should turn green, that indicates everything is working.